FailAcademy/learning/web-dev-foundation/_slides/02-rwd/06-css-best-practices-slides.md

 ### What is OOCSS?

-Object oriented CSS (OOCSS) is a methodology of writing reusable CSS that is fast, scalable, and maintainable.
+Object-oriented CSS (OOCSS) is a methodology of writing reusable CSS that is fast, scalable, and maintainable.

 ---